-If note-taking is an approved accommodation, the DSS advisor can provide NCR paper that allows volunteer note takers to assist students who are unable to take notes for themselves.
-It is your responsibility to pick up the notes from the DSS office.
+If note-taking is an approved accommodation, the DSS counselor can provide NCR paper that allows volunteer note takers to assist students who are unable to take notes for themselves.
+It is your responsibility to pick up the NCR paper from the DSS office.
 The instructor may assist you in locating such a classmate.